Privacy choices

 Field What it means How to use it

 Rec.
-2020 The selected sRGB color is contained inside the wider Rec.
-2020 gamut.
+2020 Whether the authored coordinates are representable in Rec.
+2020.
 Useful context for HDR and video-oriented gamut discussions.

 CMYK approximation A rough process-color conversion from the selected screen color.
 Use only as a starting point before print-specific conversion and proofing.